Applies to: SQL Server (all supported versions) Azure SQL Database

 The possibilities of adversely affecting functionality and performance are the main risk factors for any upgrade.
 Compatibility Certification represents peace of mind in terms of managing these upgrade risks:

 In what relates to Transact-SQL behavior, any change means that an application needs to be recertified for correctness.
 However, the database compatibility level setting provides backward compatibility with earlier versions of SQL Server only for the specified database, not for the entire server.
 Keeping the database compatibility level as-is ensures that existing application queries continue to display the same behavior before and after a Database Engine upgrade.
 For more information about Transact-SQL behavior and compatibility levels, see Using compatibility levels for backward compatibility.

 In what relates to performance, because improvements in the Query Optimizer are introduced with every version, it could be expected to encounter query plan differences between different Database Engine versions.
 Query plan differences in the scope of an upgrade usually translate to risk, when there is potential that some changes may be detrimental for a given query or workload.
-In turn, this risk is a motivation for recertification, which can delay upgrades and pose lifecycle and support challenges.
+In turn, this risk is what usually drives the need for application recertification, which can delay upgrades and pose lifecycle and support challenges.
 Mitigating upgrade risks is why Query Optimizer improvements are gated to the default compatibility level of a new release (in other words, the highest compatibility level available for any new version).
 Compatibility Certification includes query plan shape protection: the notion that maintaining a database compatibility level as-is immediately after a Database Engine upgrade translates into using the same query optimization model in the new version, as it was before the upgrade, and the query plan shape should not change.
 For more information, see the Why query plan shape? section in this article.